 Data on the inheritance of double standard petal flower in crosses of IT-719FPL-2Fas x IT86D-719 and IT-719FPL-2Fas x IB are presented in Table 4.29.
-In all the crosses F1 plants and backcrosses to the one standard petal flower (normal) parents were one standard petal flower plants.
-The backcrosses to double standard petal flower parents gave a 1 one standard petal flower: 1 two standard petal flower mutant segregation ratios, while the F2 progeny gave a goodness-of-fit to the 3 normal flower: 1 two standard petal flower in the cowpea crosses.
+In all the crosses $F_1$ plants and backcrosses to the one standard petal flower (normal) parents were one standard petal flower plants.
+The backcrosses to double standard petal flower parents gave a 1 one standard petal flower: 1 two standard petal flower mutant segregation ratios, while the $F_2$ progeny gave a goodness-of-fit to the 3 normal flower: 1 two standard petal flower ratios, indicating a monogenic recessive inheritance for two standard petal flower in the cowpea crosses.
 However, further studied would be required to confirm if the joint segregation observed between the four-primary leaf trait and the double standard petal trait was as a result of linkage or pleiotropic effects.